 Follow our moving day checklist to make sure you’ve organized every single thing, including packing your belongings properly.
 Plan your move accurately and choose a moving company that will provide a detailed move plan with all of your items.
 That way you’ll know the movers have a record of all your items and will care for them.
 This will also help to make the move efficient and prevent any price changes.

 It’s important not to only rely on reviews, be they from Yelp or Google.
 Your best bet is to trust a word of mouth recommendations from friends, family, and just about anyone you can rely on.
 If whoever recommended the moving company had a great experience with a specific team or sales representative, you should request to use those specific service providers as well as let the company know you were referred.
 That personal connection may result in better service.

 Seal the Deal From the Very Start

 This is the main reason Flatrate was founded – to protect customers when moving.

-Have you organized parking for your removal van?
-If you have a driveway, this won’t be an issue.
-If not, then you might need to arrange a permit prior to the big day.
-Confirming times one last time with your moving service can also be good for your peace of mind.
+If you don’t have a driveway, then you might need to arrange a permit before the big day.
+This may need to be done ahead of time through your City Hall, so don’t leave it until the last minute!
+Confirming estimated arrival times one last time with your moving service can also be good for your peace of mind.